The latest chapter in a series of articles looking back at each campaign from the Crucible era.

 Four years earlier when just 17, Trump became the third-youngest World Championship qualifier before losing in the first round to Shaun Murphy, while in 2009 he triumphed in the Championship League – a short-formatted invitational series played behind closed doors that had been recently launched.

-But at the Crucible in 2011, Trump announced himself properly to the wider public as he orchestrated an incredible run to the final.
+But at the Crucible in 2011, Trump announced himself properly to the wider public as he orchestrated a run to the final that included an entertaining semi-final success over Ding Junhui, who months earlier had secured a maiden Masters triumph.

 With the famous trophy on the line, Trump faced John Higgins, who only twelve months earlier had been embarrassed by a newspaper sting that tarnished his name as an alleged match-fixer.